redacademy/web-dev-sampler/markdown/web-dev-intro.md

 # Why Learn All These Things?

 - Become a creator, not just a user
-- There aren't enough skill front-end devs to go around!
+- There aren't enough skilled front-end devs to go around!
 - Freedom to work for just about any kind of organization/company
 - And my favourite part...